-The short answer is yes, but it is the Court that has the ultimate decision making authority to decide all issues in the allocation of parental rights and responsibilities, including child custody, child support, parenting time, which parent has the decision making authority for extracurricular activities and all other issues which relate to the minor child.
-This means that the Court can listen to the child’s wishes, but does not have to adopt or approve the child’s decision.
-For additional information how Ohio law deals with how the wishes of the child are considered in child custody cases, you can follow this link to the Ohio Bar Association website and the article entitled, “Children’s Wishes Are Considered in Custody Matters”, https://www.ohiobar.org/ForPublic/Resources/LawYouCanUse/Pages/LawYouCanUse-337.aspx
+The short answer is yes, however, the court has the ultimate decision-making authority.
+The court decides: child custody, child support, parenting time, which parent has the decision-making authority for extracurricular activities, and all other issues related to the minor child.
+The court can listen to the child’s wishes, but does not have to adopt or approve the child’s decision.
+For more information on children’s wishes in custody, click here.

 The Law Office of Anthony W. Greco provides each and every client with professional, aggressive and practical representation.
 Our top priority is our client’s unique goals and concerns.
 Our firm has experience preparing for all issues involved in a divorce or a dissolution.
 From complex, high-asset, and emotionally charged cases, to the most basic and amicable dissolution, Attorney Greco’s team is prepared to aggressively represent our clients’ concerns and interests from the first day of representation through trial.